TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 4 - Trading Strat/Module 4.5 Deep Learning based Model.md

 HKU Fintech Competition
 <br><br>

-# <ins> Deep Learning based Model <ins/>
+# <ins> 4.5 Deep Learning based Model <ins/>

 ## A Brief Intro

 When the amount of data exceeds the capability of a human analyst, it becomes a problem to extract effective information out.
-There are many exsiting paradigms that try to resolve this.
-Many traditional statistians tend to use statistically prooved relieable techniques to process the data.
-But those parametrized models are inheritantly problematic since no one can promise that the model describes the reality well enough.
+There are many existing paradigms that try to resolve this.
+Many traditional statisticians tend to use statistically proved reliable techniques to process the data.
+But those parametrized models are inherently problematic since no one can promise that the model describes the reality well enough.
 It's common that such a manual feature selection process would result in the loss of useful information.
 That's where ML comes in.
 We will feed Machine Learning & Deep Learning Algorithms with real-time data and take ML/DL-based actions in real-time!
-This course will help you gauge how well the model generalizes its learning, and identify the steps needed to develop and implemente a ML-based trading strategy.
+This course will help you gauge how well the model generalizes its learning, and identify the steps needed to develop and implement a ML-based trading strategy.
 By the end of this tutorial, you will be able to use QuantConnect Platform to build basic machine learning trading models.

 ---

 ## Pre-requisites